yanpeidong2/comp0034-week6/README.md

 - Install the dependencies `pip install -r requirements.txt`
 - Install the code you will develop `pip install -e .`

-The experience varies between students as there are inconsistent behaviours with imports when using this approach.
+The experience has varied between students as there are inconsistent behaviours with imports when using this approach.

 ### 2. poetry

-This is an alternative (and newer) approach and it is hoped this may address some of the inconsistency with package imports experienced by students.
+This is an alternative approach for managing packaging and dependencies in Python.
+It is **hoped** this may address some of the inconsistency with package imports experienced by students.
+This has not been proven to be the case however as it only just being introduced in the teaching materials this week.

 #### 2.1 Install poetry (once only in the base Python environment)